cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/onboarding/dbt_project_setup.md

 ### 4. `dbt build` project
 At this point you should be able to `build` the dbt project.

 In VSCode, open the project directory.
 From the terminal command line, activate the project's virtual environment.
 Enter the following in the command line.
-Note, since dbt is connecting to Snowflake the campus VPN must be active.
+Note: since dbt is connecting to Snowflake, the campus VPN must be active.
 ```shell
 (project_name)
 $ dbt build